Residential or Homestay?

 Residential: 24-hour supervision is possible.
 This limits freedom.
 For example students will not normally be allowed to leave the school grounds without a member of staff.
 However, the school and grounds often cover a large area, with on-site facilities.
 There will also be opportunities for the students to go on supervised shopping trips and excursions.
 Contact with the local community will be more limited, but the students can socialise with their counterparts from different countries and cultures.
 Some residential courses also invite British youngsters to participate.

 With homestay courses there are many different variables to take into account: the type of family, the personality of the child, the nature of the locality.
-At best, the child will form excellent relationships with the host family and return year after year (or ‘exchange’ with another
+At best, the child will form excellent relationships with the host family and return year after year (or ‘exchange’ with another child on a swap basis).

 In the residential situation it is easier to guarantee standards and facilities are generally better.
 At best, students will return home healthy and refreshed having made new friends all over the world.
 Whatever type of course you choose, make sure the school is Accredited by English UK / The British Council: participating schools undergo regular inspections to safeguard standards.